tsheinen/tsheinen.github.io/content/picoctf-2021-redpwn.md

     main()
 ```

 Neat challenge!
-I'm stilling rather new to complex heap challenges so this fucked me up, but I had a good time working on it!
+I'm still rather new to complex heap challenges so this fucked me up, but I had a good time working on it!